-We also drove through Costa Smeralda to see what all the fuss was about (this is the most touristed region of Sardinia).
-It was pretty but we prefer Cala Gonone’s down-to-earth vibes.
+We also drove through Costa Smeralda to see what all the fuss was about (this is the most highly touristed region of Sardinia).
+It was pretty but we preferred Cala Gonone’s down-to-earth vibes.

 During our drive back home, we happened upon a grove of Sardinia’s famed cork trees.
 I’ve never seen one before so this was really interesting.

-Stay: We used Airbnb to book a room at a B&B in the countryside outside Arzachena. (click here for $40 off your first Airbnb stay)
+Stay: We used Airbnb to book a room at a B&B in the countryside outside Arzachena ($65 off your first Airbnb stay!)

-If we had had more time and money we would have loved to do the following during our 7 days in Sardinia:
+If we had had more time and money we would have loved to do the following during our 7 day Sardinia itinerary:

 - More hiking, e.g. to the ruins at Tiscali and through one of Europe’s deepest canyons, Gola di Gorropu